 Here are some tips for daily advocacy, many based on the experience of our long-time members.

 - Use inclusive terms.
 Choose words and phrases that acknowledge LGBTQ people so they feel less marginalized and together we normalize our community.
 As we know more LGBTQ people, we often find such inclusivity become second nature.
-Here are some guidelines.

-- Check your assumptions.
+- Check our assumptions.
 Sexual orientation and/or how people relate to their gender comes in many varieties.
 When we wait for people to tell us their identities, rather than assume them, we gave them space to be themselves.

 - Speak up.
 When people say erroneous comments about LGBTQ people and the policies that impact them, politely counter them.
 Consult Stunned Silent for when you are a loss of words when encountering people who oppose or do not understand our community.